leegee/html5-pcm-visual/README.md

 To start playback/visualisation, call the element's `play` method.
 See https://developers.google.com/web/updates/2017/09/autoplay-policy-changes#webaudio

 See the `eg` directory for examples.
+Run the examples with `npm run dev`, build with `npm run build`.

 ## `pcm-onload` attributes